lrmantovani10/Outfit-Forecast-Frontend/README.md

 Notes on testing:

  * sendSurveyResponses was incorporated into classifyNew(), so it is no longer a separate function
  * The output of getWeather changed.
-It no longer outpouts a JSON object, but an array
+It no longer outpouts a JSON object, but an array.
+Additionally, this function relies on an API key that Lucas made for his account and is not displayed here for security reasons.
  * "dailyRecommender" no longer passes the user's wardrobe as an argument.
 Tyhe wardrobe info will be stored in the backend.
- * Furthermore, we changed how we are importing certain classes / functions because of React Native's syntax
+ * Furthermore, we changed how we are importing certain classes / functions because of React Native's syntax.

 Implementation Description:
+ * Inside /app, we can find the functions EnvironmentalData, PictureFunctions, User, and testing functions.
+ * EnvironmentalData fetches the current weather.
+ * PictureFunctions encompasses all functions related to image processing, such as taking a picture and choosing one from the gallery.
+ * User contains the getRecommender function, which sends a request to the backend for an outfit prediction based on sensitivity and the user's wardrobe.

 Work Distribution:
+* Lucas: EnvironmentalData class
+* Luke Contreras: ImageData class
+* Allie: UI Navigation and page layouts
+* Luke Knutson: UserCamera class